dbazina-dev/bazTide/README.md

 ```/data/<location>/metadata```

-* Third one is sued for fetching all locations available in xTide application.
+* Third one is used for fetching all locations available in xTide application.
 I've used HTTP (GET) method.

 ```/search/<chars>```